Gemfire: Gameplay

 The tactics screen is the place where a majority of strategic actions are performed.
 The right side of the screen shows the world map and which territories are controlled by whom.
 The left side of the screen shows the player's current resources and available actions they can take.

-At the outset of the game, the player has the option of selecting a scenario and family.
-All four scenarios use the same game board, but they differ in which families are present and what provinces, vassals and gems they have.
+At the outset of the game, the player has the option of selecting a scenario and house.
+All four scenarios use the same game board, but they differ in which houses are present and what provinces, vassals and gems they have.
 Ultimately, the player must conquer the entire map to win the game.

 Gameplay is divided into the main tactics screen and individual battle screens.
 On the tactics screen, the player is allowed one action per turn (in-game month) per territory.
-With that action, the player may hire or move troops, upgrade the territory's economy or defenses, engage in diplomatic actions (such as plunder an adjacent province or propose alliance with another family), or attack an enemy territory.
+With that action, the player may hire or move troops, upgrade the territory's economy or defenses, engage in diplomatic actions (such as plunder an adjacent province or propose alliance with another house), or attack an enemy territory.

 Only adjacent territories may be attacked.
 Upon attacking or being attacked by an enemy, the focus shifts to battle, wherein a player may field five units (archers, knights, horsemen, and either a wizard or a hired unit).
 The player moves individual companies of troops about the map in a turn-based tactics fashion; certain units may build fences to keep enemies out.
 One army wins if the enemy base is captured, all enemy units are defeated, or the enemy army runs out of food.